 What Is a Purchase Order Form?

-When a buyer or client wants to procure products or services from a vendor or supplier, the buyer issues a purchase order to communicate the exact nature of the transaction, including the product quantity, delivery date, etc. It’s created after the purchase request is approved internally, and then sent to the vendor so it can be fulfilled.
+We understand purchase orders, so what is a purchase order form?
+When a buyer or client wants to procure products or services from a vendor or supplier, the buyer uses a purchase order form to communicate the exact nature of the transaction, including the product quantity, delivery date, etc. It’s created after the purchase request is approved internally, and then sent to the vendor so it can be fulfilled.
 At this point the PO is considered a legally binding document.

 In addition to the standard details mentioned above, a typical purchase order will contain the following components: